Peter McSkimming

-Peter McNish McSkimming (1872–1941) was an Independent Member of Parliament for the Clutha electorate in the South Island of New Zealand.
+Peter McNish McSkimming (1872–1941) was an independent member of parliament for the Clutha electorate in the South Island of New Zealand.

 Biography

-Peter McSkimming was born on 9 March 1872 in Dreghorn, Ayrshire, Scotland, and emigrated from there with his parents Peter McSkimming and Catherine (née Pelling) in 1878.
-They initially settled in Lawrence before both Peters began work for John Nelson's clay pipe factory in Benhar, near Balclutha in 1881.
+Peter McSkimming was born on 9 March 1872 in Dreghorn, Ayrshire, Scotland, and emigrated from there with his parents Peter McSkimming and Catherine (née Pelling) alongside his three sisters.
+They left Scotland on 12 September 1878 on the Canterbury and arrived in Dunedin on 10 December of that year.
+Two more sisters were born in New Zealand.
+They initially settled in Lawrence before both father and son began work for John Nelson's clay pipe factory in Benhar, near Balclutha in 1881.
 McSkimming senior was a shrewd but humanitarian businessman, and bought the factory by the 1890s, turning it into a major manufacturer of ceramic sanitary products.
 The factory was renamed McSkimming Industries in 1917.
-When he died in 1923, his son took over the factory.
+When McSkimming senior died in 1923, McSkimming junior took over the factory.
+In 1941, the company was known as McSkimming and son.

 McSkimming represented the Clutha electorate in the New Zealand House of Representatives as an Independent from 1931 until his retirement in 1935.
 In 1935, he was awarded the King George V Silver Jubilee Medal.